Visiting Stavanger and wondering how to do a Lysefjord cruise and Pulpit Rock hike in one day? This article is for you!

-You can find more detailed information about this hike in our post about hiking to the Pulpit Rock.
+You can find more detailed information about this hike in our guide via the link below.

 Practical Information for Lysefjord Cruise and Pulpit Rock Hike

 - There are daily departures with Rodne boats from Stavanger, from May till September, at 10 AM.
-In addition, there is an additional departure at noon in July and August, they sometimes offer additional trips as well.
+In July and August, they sometimes offer additional trips as well.

 - Lysefjord cruise can be done by anyone, but the Pulpit Rock hike requires good physical condition.
-Our kids of 6-8 years old could easily do the hike (quicker than us :)).
+That being said, our kids of 6-8 years old could easily do the hike.

 - Dress in layers and carry a rain jacket.
 Wear good hiking shoes.
 Pack a picnic and carry plenty of drinking water.
-You can refill your bottles at Preikestolen Mountain Lodge.
+You can refill your bottles at Preikestolen Base Camp.

 - For more practical information about the exact trip, please check the Rodne Fjord Cruise website.